dvidelabs/flatcc/README.md

 For 100MB buffers with 1000 monsters, dynamically extended monster names, monster vector, and inventory vector, the bandwidth reaches about 2.2GB/s and 45ms/buffer on 2.2GHz Haswell Core i7 CPU.
-This inlcudes reading back and validating all data.
+This includes reading back and validating all data.
 Reading only a few key fields increases bandwidth to 2.7GB/s and 37ms/op.
 For 10MB buffers bandwidth may be higher but eventually smaller buffers will be hit by call